tomrhollis/Vellum-Plugins/AutoRestart/README.md

 This is a plugin for Vellum that will enable automatic daily restarts of your Bedrock Dedicated Server for performance reasons.

-It is not ready for primetime yet; when it is, I'll post a release!

 ## Features
 - Specify a time for a daily reboot
 - Specify how early to warn users the reboot is coming